CasperOrnberg01/advancedweb/aweb-project/3_Advanced_features_and_optimization.md

 <br>

 ### Register new user (manager) + Login (authentication)
-- User ID, username, password_hash and role are stored in azure PostgreSQL db, see below:
+- User ID, username, password_hash and role are stored in azure PostgreSQL db on a table called users;, see below:
   ![users_table](censoredhashes.png)

 <br>